You're planning a trip to Central Asia and want to rent a 4×4 or a motorcycle.

 What are the rules regarding blood alcohol levels?

-As in France, don't phone while driving.
+As in France, do not use your phone while driving.

-How do I find my way?
+How can I find my way?

 Use Google Maps, Maps.me and Soviet Military Maps on your phone to find your way.
 To make sure they work perfectly, buy a local sim card.